Archived:

 Return the resulting

-with premultiplied channels.
+colorwith premultiplied channels.

 The same process can be run in reverse, to un-premultiply the channels of a

-given color
+given color:

 -